Yandex Cloud

 Moving and restoring a clusterMoving and restoring a cluster

-• Can I restore a cluster backup to a running Managed Service for PostgreSQL instance in a different cloud network?
+• Can I restore a cluster backup to a running Managed Service for PostgreSQL instance in another cloud network?

-• Can I change the retention period of automatic backups?
+• Can I change the retention period for automatic backups?

-• Do I need the wal2json plugin if there is only data replication and no copying?
+• Do I need the wal2json plugin if I am only doing replication and not copying?

 • How do I move a local PostgreSQL database dump to Yandex Cloud?